JSFoundation/js.foundation/README.md

 ---
 ```

-### Projects
+### Projects & Events

-Each project is added as an `.md` file in the `_projects` folder.
+Projects and Events are collections that use the "card" layout.
+Each item should be added as an `.md` file in the `_[collection-name]` folder.
 The "Front Matter" of this file should contain `name`, `site`, and `logo`.
-The logo file has to be in the `img/projects/` folder.
+The logo file has to be in the `img/[collection-name]/` folder.

-Don't include links in the project description, because it's wrapped in an anchor element already that links to the project site and links inside links results in invalid markup.
+Don't include links in the description because it's wrapped in an anchor element already that links to the project site and links inside links results in invalid markup.

 ## Notes